Vaskovskied/propolish/README.md

 > [View and test it here](https://vaskovskied.github.io/propolish/)

-> :question: this is a new version of [my old app](https://github.com/Vaskovskied/karta-Polaka-pytania-app) made to solidify knowledge about OOP and ES6 classes.
+> :question: This is a new version of [my old app](https://github.com/Vaskovskied/karta-Polaka-pytania-app) made to solidify knowledge about OOP and ES6 classes.

 Small app to learn questions people need when take the karta Polaka exams.